ashee/rfid/README.md

 Invoke the following scripts in sequence
 $ mysql < src/main/db/createdb.sql
 $ mysql -u rfid -p < src/main/db/schema.ddl.sql
-It will prompt for a password, use <pasword>
+It will prompt for a password.
+Please configure your mysql password and update it in the following files

-Please configure mysql password to your liking.
+* src/main/db/createdb.sql
-The default shipped here with src/main/db/createdb.sql and src/main/resources/application.properties
+* src/main/resources/application.properties

-Also, note that JPA is configured to autocreate & update the database schema.
+Note that JPA is configured to autocreate & update the application database schema.